sitemill/craft-auto-pdf/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Auto PDF.

-## AutoPDF Overview
+## Auto PDF Overview

-AutoPDF will allow you to perform standard Craft transforms on any PDF file, as well as generating PDF thumbnails in the control panel.
+Auto PDF will allow you to perform standard Craft transforms on any PDF file, as well as generating PDF thumbnails in the control panel.

-Flattening a PDF can be pretty stressful for your server, so to help it out AutoPDF creates and stores a hi-res flattened version of your uploaded PDF and creates subsequent transforms from this.
+Flattening a PDF can be pretty stressful for your server, so to help it out Auto PDF creates and stores a hi-res flattened version of your uploaded PDF and creates subsequent transforms from this.

 ## Configuring Auto PDF